 While many libraries and related institutions aim to preserve cultural heritage through digitisation of materials, thus creating unique local content, the capacities of memory and cultural institutions to preserve heritage digitally (such as access to ICT equipment and buildings, funding, staff training) are uneven.
-For example, the 2017 OCLC (a global library collective) Survey highlights deficiencies in staff time, funding, and necessary technology and equipment, as significant barriers to digitisation of library collections25.
+For example, the 2017 OCLC (a global library collective) Survey highlights deficiencies in staff time, funding, and necessary technology and equipment, as significant barriers to digitisation of library collections.

 In many cases, IFLA points out, digitisation projects run by libraries involve investigating who the holders of rights are, obtaining permission to create digital copies of materials, and making digitised versions publicly available.
 "This can be time-consuming and resource-intensive", they say.
-The 2018 progress report on the implementation of EU Commission Recommendation of 2018 (2011/711/EU) notes that the 'due diligence' search requirement - making sure that all avenues have been explored to contact the author of a work protected by copyright - can be prohibitively difficult, practically and financially26.
+The 2018 progress report on the implementation of EU Commission Recommendation of 2018 (2011/711/EU) notes that the "due diligence" search requirement - making sure that all avenues have been explored to contact the author of a work protected by copyright - can be prohibitively difficult, practically and financially.
 In addition, the challenge of copyright investigation is more onerous for projects that aim to digitise and assemble collections which are geographically scattered, given the variation in national rules.
-A positive development reported by the World Intellectual Property Organisation (WIPO) in their contribution to the BPF is that their member states are currently in considering introducing specific limitations to copyright, possibly in the form of a treaty, to facilitate digital preservation of cultural heritage.